nefelim4ag/systemd-swap/README.md

 Note:
 =======
-Also need external dependencies https://github.com/Nefelim4ag/zramctl
+Also need external dependencies https://github.com/Nefelim4ag/zramctl (will be replaced by zramctl from util-linux 2.26 in future)

-In package install /etc/modprobe.d/90-systemd-swap.conf - this file create zram devices, 32 - this is maximum for this module.
+In package install /usr/lib/modprobe.d/90-systemd-swap.conf - this file create zram devices, 32 - this is maximum for this module.

 You can use empty devices.
 32 - because zram can't create new devices if others already in using, like loop module.